-Owned and operated by two lifelong friends, Black-owned 42nd Ave Fish and Chips serves the all the pleasure of a Friday night fish fry, seven days a week.
+Owned and operated by two lifelong friends, Black-owned 42nd Ave Fish and Chips serves all the pleasure of a Friday night fish fry seven days a week.
 Specializing in flavorful, cornmeal-crusted basa (a white, flaky and tasty Asian fish), catfish, tilapia, cod and halibut, this fish and chips depot ensures that your fish of choice is fresh and cooked to order.
-(And no need stash emergency hot sauce in your bag; they’ve got you covered.)
+(And no need to stash emergency hot sauce in your bag; they’ve got you covered.)

-Nearby, family-owned Santo Domingo Taqueria serves up homey Mexican staples like crisp tortas, more than a dozen taco options and heaping bowls of menudo on weekends.
+Family-owned Santo Domingo Taqueria serves up homey Mexican staples like crisp tortas, more than a dozen taco options and heaping bowls of menudo on weekends.

 Things to Do on 42nd Avenue

 You can’t miss the façade of Caribbean Spice.
 Adorned in bright red, yellow and green, this colorful marketplace offers a wide array of Afro-Caribbean ingredients — perhaps even some you’ve never seen before.
 (Don’t be intimidated; it’s a great place to taste something new.)
 The shop also offers authentic jerk, adobo spice blends and even flour for making fufu.

 Things to See on 42nd Avenue